UBC-MDS/tech_salary_predictor_canada_us/PROJECT_PROPOSAL.md

-# Project proposal —— Salary predictor for technicians
+# Project proposal —— Salary predictor for technicians in US and Canada

 ### Aim